santerijps/SafetyCT/README.md

 These macros depend on the `exit` label.

 - `throw(ERROR)` - Update the error variable and goto exit.
 "Throwing" in the SafetyCT context refers to this macro.
+- `try(FUNCTION_CALL)` - Call a SafetyCT function and throw in case of an error, else continue with the function.
 - `expect(EXPRESSION, ERROR)` - Expect an expression to be true, else throw.
 - `catch(EXPRESSION, ERROR)` - Catch a bad expression and throw, else continue with the function.